robmasocco/AOS-TAG/ideas.md

 **At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.
 Yes, there could still be race conditions, but you'd have to intentionally break the system to make them happen.**

-Don't use the *_interruptible* variants of rw_semaphores's APIs unless otherwise specified, so signals won't kick our butt.

 ## ACCESS TO THE BST-DICTIONARY

 There's just an rw_semaphore to acquire and release: as a reader when making a query, as a writer when cutting an instance out or adding one.
 It is embedded into the data structure and its usage is part of the normal operations.